hauke-cloud/terraform-hop-hop-cluster/README.md

 ## 🚀 Getting started
-To get started, you need to clone the repository containing this `README.md` file.
+To get started, you need to clone the repository.
 Follow the steps below:

 ### 1. Clone the repository